1 Parramatta Square

 Reflecting its standing as a world-class education and research facility, 1PSQ offers a digitally infused, technology-rich teaching and research environment.
 The new vertical campus is an example of how workspaces and education can combine to deliver a smart, energy efficient building.

 Designed to achieve a 5 Star Green Star rating, the podium floors access a central atrium space, drawing light into the building and creating a communal point for communication, interaction and circulation.

 Completed in late 2016, 1PSQ comprises 26,500 square metres of A Grade commercial floor area, including two levels of basement parking, bicycle racks, lockers and a landscaped roof terrace.
 The project also features a ground level public art installation, Allegory of a Cave, which is a modular sculpture made from suspended square blocks of varied heights and colours, and fabricated from painted and brushed aluminium.

-The $2b Parramatta Square project is proposed to include two commercial towers, a 65-storey residential tower, a 150 room hotel and community facilities.
+The $2 billion Parramatta Square project is proposed to include two commercial towers, a 65-storey residential tower, a 150 room hotel and community facilities.